ginic/phonecodes/README.md

 'ð ɪ s ɪ z ə t ˈɛ s t'
 ```

-For 'arpabet', 'buckeye' and 'xsampa', specifying a language is optional and ignored by the code, since X-SAMPA is language agnostic and ARAPABET and Buckeye were designed to work only for English.
+For 'arpabet', 'buckeye', 'timit' and 'xsampa', specifying a language is optional and ignored by the code, since X-SAMPA is language agnostic and ARAPABET, Buckeye, and TIMIT were designed to work only for English.

-Note that for 'callhome' and 'disc' you should also specify a language code from the following lists:
+For 'callhome' and 'disc' you should also specify a language code from the following lists:
 - DISC/CELEX: Dutch `'nld'`, English `'eng'`, German `'deu'`.
 Uses German if unspecified.
 - Callhome: Spanish `'spa'`, Egyptian Arabic `'arz'`, Mandarin Chinese `'cmn'`.
 You MUST specify an appropriate language code or you'll get a KeyError.